avocado-framework/avocado/docs/source/TestParameters.rst

 Default params
 ~~~~~~~~~~~~~~

-Unlike `Test's default params`_ the `Default params`_ is a mechanism to
+The `Default params`_ is a mechanism to specify default values in
-specify default values in `Varianter`_ or `Varianter plugins`_.
-Their
+`Varianter`_ or `Varianter plugins`_.
+Their purpose is usually to
-purpose is usually to define values dependent on the system which should
+define values dependent on the system which should not affect the
-not affect the test's results.
-One example is a qemu binary location
+test's results.
+One example is a qemu binary location which might
-which might differ from one host to another host, but in the end
+differ from one host to another host, but in the end they should
-they should result in qemu being executable in test.
-For this reason
+result in qemu being executable in test.
+For this reason the `Default
-the `Default params`_ do not affects the test's variant-id (at least
+params`_ do not affects the test's variant-id (at least not in the
-not in the official `Varianter plugins`_).
+official `Varianter plugins`_).

 These params can be set from plugin/core by getting ``default_avocado_params``
 from ``args`` and using::